 Located in the north of Devon and the west of Somerset, the Exmoor National Park is one of the favorite destinations for wild campers and an area that is used by outdoor enthusiasts for all kinds of recreational purposes.
 The area has over 30 miles of coastline and is full of woodlands, waterfalls, ravines, rocky headlines, and towering cliffs.

 Some of the best wild camping spots in this astounding region include Watermouth Bay, Porlock, and Dunster.
-Out of these, we consider Watermouth Bay to be the best – it’s a secluded, sheltered harbor that provides wild campers with unforgettable, picture-perfect views of the Bristol Channel.
+Out of these, I consider Watermouth Bay to be the best – it’s a secluded, sheltered harbor that provides wild campers with unforgettable, picture-perfect views of the Bristol Channel.
 Did you know that the rugged rocks and magnificent caves of this area have inspired Enid Blyton to write many of her Famous Five stories?

 4. Lake District, England